kenanlv/VRP-full-stack/README.md

     Google Geocoding,
     Google Maps Static

-> Have your web server and your own domain set up properly and obtain the access token and secrete key accordingly.
+> Have your web server and your domain set up properly and obtain the access token and secret key accordingly.

 For writing the secrete keys into the environment variables, please refer to the **".env"** file for proper input format.